nextapps-de/flexsearch/README.md

 The `worker` inherits from type `Index` and does not inherit from type `Document`.
 Therefore, a WorkerIndex basically works like a standard FlexSearch Index.
 Worker-Support in documents needs to be enabled by just passing the appropriate option during creation `{ worker: true }`.

+> Every method called on a `Worker` index is treated as async.
+You will get back a `Promise` or you can provide a callback function as the last parameter alternatively.

 <a name="api"></a>
 ## API Overview